 A physician, nurse, psychologist, social worker or administrator of a social agency who reasonably believes a child brought to him or her for services is a child with a disability has a legal duty to report the child to the school district in which the child resides.
 If the child attends a private school in another school district, the child should be reported to the school district where the child attends school.
 Before referring the child, the person making the referral must inform the child’s parent that the referral will be made.
 Others who reasonably believe a child is a child with a disability may also refer the child to the school district in which the child resides.

 Referrals must be in writing and include the reason why the person believes the child is a child with a disability.
-A referral may be made by contacting Paul Reich, Special Education Coordinator, at 414-247-4252, or by writing him at 601 E. Ellsworth Lane, Bayside, Wisconsin, 53217.
+A referral may be made by contacting Paul Reich, Special Services Coordinator, at 414-247-4252, or by writing him at 601 E. Ellsworth Lane, Bayside, Wisconsin, 53217.

 SCHOOL DISTRICT OF FOX POINT-BAYSIDE

 CONFIDENTIALITY OF PERSONALLY IDENTIFIABLE INFORMATION OBTAINED